bomonike/bomonike.github.io/nextcloud.md

    * Other 0.3%
    <br /><br />

-Symfony or Laravel ?
+Symfony or Laravel or CodeIgniter?

-NOTE: Although PHP is now an archaic language, it's faster than Python.
+NOTE: Although PHP is now an archaic language (https://pypl.github.io/PYPL.html?country) However, there is a large code base that needs maintenance work. <a target="_blank" href="https://w3techs.com/technologies/overview/programming_language">71% of all websites were written in PHP</a>.
+And PHP runs faster than Python.
+Web clients for Python are clumsy.
-And AI capabilities can be called from PHP code.
+Nevertheless, AI capabilities can be called from PHP code.

 * https://nextcloud.com/changelog/ shows NextCloud version 34 was released June 9, 2026.
 * <a target="_blank" href="https://www.youtube.com/watch?v=aORBb6Vs-EA">How Nextcloud does Free Software right</a>